cozy-elixir/alibaba_cloud_kit/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/cozy_aliyun_open_api.svg)](https://hex.pm/packages/cozy_aliyun_open_api)

-> An SDK builder for Aliyun OpenAPI.
+> An SDK builder for Aliyun / Alibaba Cloud OpenAPI.

 This package is an SDK builder.
 It provides utilities to reduce the cost of creating an SDK, such as: